-When I visit in October, since the days are shorter than the nights, it’s usually cooler and it can sometimes be windy (especially in Cornwall).
-However, there are usually several sunny days, the trees are turning different shades of orange, and there can often be unseasonably warm, dry spells.
+When I visit in October, since the days are a bit shorter than the nights, it’s usually cooler and it can sometimes be windy (especially in Cornwall where my mum now lives).
+However, there are usually several sunny days, the trees are turning different shades of yellow, orange, red and brown, and there can often be unseasonably warm, dry spells.
 You’ll need to wear layers, as the weather can change quite quickly throughout the day.
 This is actually a good idea throughout the year.

-Since the weather can be unpredictable all year, it’s a good idea to pack a rainproof jacket or coat for those unexpected rain showers and a warm cardigan as it can be chilly in the evenings even in the summer.
+Since the weather can be unpredictable all year, it’s a good idea to pack a rainproof jacket or coat for those unexpected rain showers (which often don’t last more than a few minutes) and a warm cardigan as it can be chilly in the evenings even in the summer.

-When I visit family in England for the holidays (Christmas and New Year), there’s usually more rain and it’s obviously colder because it’s winter, but it’s rarely below freezing in the south of the country, where my mum lives.
-It can be quite blustery this time of year, but there are often many sunny days.
+When I visit family in England for the holidays (Christmas and New Year), there’s usually more rain (often just drizzle though) and it’s obviously colder because it’s winter, but it’s rarely below freezing in the south of the country, where my mum lives (but very pretty when there is a frost).
+It can be quite blustery this time of year as well, but there are often many sunny days.
 You’ll need a warm, waterproof coat as well as gloves and scarf.
-But leave your thermals behind (unless you feel the cold).

 You may also need to wear thermal pants/leggings at the coast on a really blustery winter day, or if you plan an extended time outdoors when the temperature does dip below freezing, but generally you should be OK as long as you dress warmly and are active.